cxzhou35/Awesome-dotfiles/alacritty/README.md

 cd Mydotfiles
 cp ./alacritty/alacritty.yml ~/.config/alacritty
 ```
-Then you can refresh your terminal and use your alacritty!
+Then you can refresh your terminal and enjoy your alacritty!